opencats/OpenCATS_Documentation/docs/Install-Debian8.rst

 Securing-MySQL/MariaDB
 ----------------------
+* Enter current password for root (enter for none): Enter
 * Set root password?
 [Y/n] n
 * New password: <--yourmariadbpassword  (Remember this or write it down!)
 * Re-enter new password: <--yourmariadbpassword (Remember this or write it down!)